The nude and the Naked

 miuzi weighs a ton

 Instruments of war can be found scattered throughout this site and in our memes, but it does not mean that we are advocating for violence.
-We do, however, advocate for self-defense, which is why many nations across the world have swords, spears, arrows, or guns on their flags.
+We do, however, advocate for self-defense, which is why many nationsacross the world have swords, spears, arrows, or guns on their flags.
 They represent defending their country and ideals against all comers, and nothing more.
 The same applies to Neuerotica’s defense of our artists, philosophy, and ideology.
-The other reason for their presence is because the United States government has waged a war against the American people.
+The other reason for their presence is because the United States government has waged a war against the American people, and I want people to feel like they’re at home here; they’re safe.

 Weapons displayed on our site also represent the manner in which we’ve chosen to fight our ideological enemies.
 In a 1988 interview with Spin magazine, Chuck D of rap group Public Enemy had this to say when asked about references to Uzis in their music and their display at PE’s concerts: